 Hey, it’s Rick.

-What these people don’t know is that they are literally taking one step forward in looking good but taking two steps back in actually feeling good.
+These people don’t know that they are taking one step forward in looking good but taking two steps back in actually feeling good.

 The following sins must be avoided at all costs the next time you hit up a workout at your gym.
 If not, they will leave your body injured, broken, and weaker.

-With each sin you learn about you’ll also discover a solid solution to replace them in your workouts and get a quick glimpse into what is called The Peak Performance Formula.
+With each sin you learn about, you’ll also discover a solid solution to replace them in your workouts and get a quick glimpse into the Peak Performance Formula.

-It is a 3 Step Sequence that will enhance your body in ways you would not have imagined and most importantly it will heal your old injuries while bulletproofing your body form new ones.
+It is a 3 Step Sequence that will enhance your body in ways you would not have imagined, and most importantly, it will heal your old injuries while bulletproofing your body from new ones.

-The side benefit of doing the Peak Performance Formula before your workouts are that you’ll also move and feel 10 years younger.
+The side benefit of doing the Peak Performance Formula before your workouts are that you’ll also move and feel ten years younger.

 Sound good?
 Alright, let’s go.